 How do I change accountants and make Easy Online Accounting Ltd my new accountants?

 All you have to do is forward your current account’s details to us and we’ll take care of the rest.
-We will send a professional clearance letter to your current accountants, informing them of your decision and also asking them to forward us all your relevant information.
-Many people think this a very cumbersome process, but it is not as we take care of everything for you.
+We will send a professional clearance letter to your current accountants, informing them of your decision and also asking them to send us all your relevant information.
+Many people think this a very cumbersome process, but it is not – we take care of everything for you.

 I am a contractor looking to start a contracting role soon, where do I start with the admin?